zorro-del-caribe/ship-hold/doc/3_queryRunner.md

 2|Blandine|foo@bar.com|29
 3|Jesus|jc@heaven.com|2016

-The basic runner provides a streaming API based on generator as consumer (I recommend the [very good book]() from @Axel) which will let you get the data as fast as possible and compose around it to [build adapters]() following any paradigm you wish.
+The basic runner provides a streaming API based on generator as consumer (I recommend the [very good book](http://exploringjs.com/) from [Axel Raushmayer](http://www.2ality.com/)) which will let you get the data as fast as possible and compose around it to [build adapters](extend-query-runner-with-more-adapters) following any paradigm you wish.

 ### Query runner API

 * #### stream

- Parameters: (parametersObject, sink) parametersObject will be an object whose properties will be used for [query with parameters](). sink will be a generator as data consumer
+ Parameters: (parametersObject, sink) parametersObject will be an object whose properties will be used for [query with parameters](query-with-parameters). sink will be a generator as data consumer

  Example: